larytet/MyPerfectThings/heads-up-display.md

 The controller and power supply are inside of the motorcycle frame or attached to the rider.
 Should support integration with the cellphones, screencast.
 A cell phone can be used as a controller.
+Some of the features:

+* Image stabilization
+* automatic zoom for maps
+* heptic feedback from the navigation software.
+* Intelligent indication of a busy lane when switching lanes
+* Indication of vehicles approaching or on collision course
+*

 This project rasied 350K https://www.kickstarter.com/projects/491835187/crosshelmet-the-smart-motorcycle-helmet